How to Write a College Admission Essay

 Do’s & Don’ts of Writing a College Admission Essay

-After three years of high school, you would probably be glad never to write an essay again.
-If you plan on going to college, however, you’re in for some bad news.
-Essay writing is one of the more important things you need to get out of your high school experience, because you can't get through college without it.
+After three years of high school, you would probably be glad to never write an essay again.
+If you plan on going to college, however, you should know that essay writing is one of the more important things you need to get out of your high school experience.
+Simply put, you can't get through college without it.

-More than that, college admission essays and personal statements give you the chance to tell your story.
-The decision your admissions officer must make is about more than just your grades and your extracurricular activities.
+If you are wondering how to get into college, you should know that a great college essay is one of the most important parts of your application.
+Yes, it's a lot of work, but it's not all bad news.
+A college admissions essay or personal statement gives you the chance to tell your story.
+The decision the admissions office must make is about more than just your grades and your extracurricular activities.
 They want to know about your interests, your values, and your character.
-They have to decide whether you are a good fit—both for their institution and higher education in general.
+They have to decide whether you are a good fit for their school and its community.

 You must have other things on your mind besides your essay with college on the horizon.
 We have inside information to help you with those matters, too.
-You may be asking, “Are AP classes worth it?”
-You could be working on your college application checklist.
+You could be working on your college application checklist, wonder how to apply for fafsa, or when college applications are due.
 Or you may be nervous about your last year of high school—which is why we offer advice for high school seniors: keep your head up!

-So for now, how do you create a college application essay, personal essay, common app essay, or whatever you need to write to get in?
+So, for now, need to know how to write a college admission essay, personal essay, common app essay, or whatever you need to write to get in?
 These tips will get you most of the way there—you’ll just have to come up with the exact words.

 How do you write a college admission essay?